How to measure the social and environmental impact of your company and how to improve it

 Mapping impact

-• Better decisions being made about which interventions should proceed and how they should proceed
+• Better decisions being made about which interventions should be prioritised for implementation and the approach thereof

-• Mitigation measures being implemented to minimize the harm and maximize the benefits from a specific planned intervention or related activity
+• Mitigation measures being implemented to minimise the harm and maximise the benefits from a specific planned intervention or related activity

 Companies can represent the realm of possibilities of the kinds of impact a business decision, a business strategy, an activity, a good or service production might have or already has.
 The impacts will be mapped according to several criteria, intended or unintended, positive or negative, foreseen ahead of time, or unforeseen, like in the table below.

-Example from a job skills program reduce unemployment among young people in a rural district:
+Example from a job skills program that aims to reduce unemployment among young people in a rural district:

-Companies can also map the network of impacts of their activities, their products, their actions have, considering all possible effects of the cause.
+Companies can map the network of impacts of their activities, products, and actions.

 Below is an example of a network of impacts for the construction of a dam: